PikachuHyA/PikachuHyA/README.md

 - ⚡ Fun fact: ...
 -->

-This is the special account I use for my work at Alibaba.
+This is the special account I use for Open Source world (e.g. Bazel, LLVM, Triton)

 Only work-related, no personal information.